canalplus/rx-player/doc/architecture/transports/pipeline.md

 resource.

-Depending on the streaming technology, this can mean doing a request or just creating it from the informations given.
+Depending on the streaming technology, this can mean doing a request or just creating it from the information given.

 Its concept can be illustrated as such:
 ```
   INPUT:                                 OUTPUT:
   ------                                 -------
-  URL and other informations +--------+  loaded resource
+  URL and other information  +--------+  loaded resource
   about the wanted resource  |        |
 ============================>| LOADER |==============================>
                              |        |